BillRobitskeJr/100-days-of-code/log.md

 **Link(s) to work**

 1. [freeCodeCamp Profile](https://www.freecodecamp.com/billrobitskejr) -- Shows completion of challenges, although they show up as 1/10 due to time zones.

+### Day 12: January 10, Tuesday

+**Today's Progress**: Completed the next seven of the Intermediate Algorithm Scripting challenges on freeCodeCamp using functional programming.

+**Thoughts**: I think I may be abusing arrays...

+**Link(s) to work**

+1. [freeCodeCamp Profile](https://www.freecodecamp.com/billrobitskejr) -- Shows completion of challenges, although they show up as 1/11 due to time zones.